 Currency Exchange Rate Fluctuations - Our sales are denominated in U.S. dollars.
 We have manufacturing operations in Mexico, and as a result, a portion of our manufacturing costs are incurred in Mexican pesos.
 Therefore, fluctuations in the U.S. dollar/Mexican peso exchange rate may have a material effect on our profitability, cash flows, financial position, and may significantly affect the comparability of our results between financial periods.
 Any depreciation in the value of the U.S. dollar in relation to the value of the Mexican peso will adversely affect the cost of our Mexican operations when translated into U.S. dollars.
-Similarly, any appreciation in the value of the U.S. dollar in relation to the value of the Mexican peso will decrease the cost of our Mexican operations when translated into U.S. dollars.
+Similarly, any appreciation in the value of the U.S. dollars.